1 9 7 5 (UK)

 Whether attempting to have building alterations done on the cheap, getting rid of a rat Manuel is keeping in the mistaken belief that it is a hamster, trying to hide the body of a guest who has had the temerity to die in his hotel, or concealing from his friends the fact that Sybil has left him, Basil commits every social blunder under Torquay’s pale sun.

 Almost every episode of Fawlty Towers was a classic.
 Carrying out a fire drill is, for Basil, a boring duty to be quickly completed, and with which he will allow nothing to interfere – nor even the fact that Manuel has managed to set fire to both the kitchen and himself.

-Basil’s attempt to improve the status of the hotel by holding a gourmet’s evening is ruined when the chef drinks himself into a stupor.
+Basil’s attempt to improve the hotel’s status by holding a gourmet evening is ruined when the chef drinks himself into a stupor.